Tu Mo Hero

 Tu Mo Hero is a 2017 Indian Odia drama and romance film released on 20 October 2017.
 The film stars Jyoti Ranjan Nayak, Jhilik Bhattacharya and Mihir Das in key roles.

 Synopsis

 Lata and her husband Sambhu get introduced at Salia Sahi in Bhubaneswar.
 Sambhu and Lata adopt his sister's son Prem.
 Prem is the most stylish among the boys which makes Khushi daughter of State Bank manager Abhiji fall in love with him.
-But her father is against their relationship and wants Khushi to marry the son of a rich builder.
+But her father is against their relationship and wants Khushi to marry the son of a wealthy builder.
 Heartbroken, Prem attempts suicide but survives somehow.
 The rest of the movie conveys how they fight to be together.